TACC/Lmod/docs/source/030_installing.rst

 unlimited.
 By patching bash, we could guarantee that it was set by the system on each node.

+You may have to also change the /etc/bashrc (or /etc/bash.bashrc) file so that it sources /etc/profile.d/\*.sh for non-login shells.

 Bash Shell Scripts
 ~~~~~~~~~~~~~~~~~~